jurmous/etcd4j/README.md

 ------------------
 By default etcd4j will retry with an exponential back-off algorithm starting with a 20ms interval and will back off to a 10000 ms interval.
 It will also retry indefinitely.
-There are more settings on the exponential backoff algorithm to set a retry limit but there are also some alternative policies like retries with timeout, with a max retry count or just retry once.
+There are more settings on the exponential backoff algorithm to set a retry limit and there are also some alternative policies like retries with timeout, with a max retry count or just retry once.
-Check the ```mousio.retry``` package for more details.
+Check the ```mousio.client.retry``` package for more details.

 ```Java